UrbanAnalyst/dodgr/README.md

 R package for efficient calculation of many-to-many pairwise distances on dual-weighted directed graphs, and for aggregation of flows throughout networks.
+Includes loads of functions dedicate to routing through street networks.

 ## What’s so special?

-Three aspects.
+Four aspects.
 First, while other packages exist for calculating distances on directed graphs, notably [`igraph`](https://igraph.org/r), even this otherwise fabulous package does not (readily) permit analysis of *dual-weighted* graphs.
 Dual-weighted graphs have two sets of weights